WeblateOrg/weblate/docs/admin/access.rst

 .. versionadded:: 4.7

-In case some users behave badly in your project, you have an option to block them from contributing.
-The blocked user still will be able to see the project if he has permissions for that, but he won't be able to contribute.
+If users misbehave in your project, you can block them from contributing.
+With the relevant permissions blocked users can still see the project, but won't be able to contribute.

 Per-project permission management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can set your projects to `Protected` or `Private`, and :ref:`manage users <manage-acl>` per-project in the Weblate user interface.
+You can set your projects to `Protected` or `Private`, and :ref:`manage users <manage-acl>` per-project in the Weblate-user interface.

 By default this prevents access provided by `Users` and `Viewers` :ref:`default groups <default-groups>`.
 Change site-wide permissions to such projects by altering the default groups, creating a new one, or adding settings for its components as described in :ref:`custom-acl` below.

-One of the main benefits of managing permissions through the Weblate user interface is the ability to delegate it to other users without grating site-wide administrator access.
-In order to do so, add them to the `Administration` group of the project.
+One of the main benefits of managing permissions through the Weblate-user interface is the ability to delegate it to other users (without grating site-wide administrator access) by adding them to the `Administration` group of the project.

 .. _custom-acl: